 Mission and Units

 Aberdeen’s mission is to provide test and test support services in both real and simulated training environments.
 It also aims to provide expert knowledge and tech services while developing leading edge instrumentation and testing methodologies.
+Speaking of tech, now you can develop drones and apps for the Marines.

 Major commands at APG include the 20th CBRNE Command Army Contracting Command – Aberdeen Proving Ground (ACC-APG).
 You’ll also find the Army Evaluation Center (AEC), the Army Materiel Systems Analysis Activity (AMSAA), the Army Research Laboratory (ARL), and the Army Test & Evaluation Command (ATEC).